 Are blueberry bars healthy?
-These aren't a healthy blueberry bar recipe.
-They have lots of sugar and butter, which makes them delicious!
-If you're looking for a healthy recipe - check out this Healthy Blueberry Crisp.
+These dessert bars are not healthy.
+They have a lot of sugar and butter, so enjoy them in moderation; they are definitely delicious!
+If you're looking for a healthier option, check out this recipe for healthy blueberry crisp.

 - salted butter